Get insider access

 Roborock S7 MaxV

-The Dreame L10s Ultra and Roborock S7 MaxV are both hybrid vacuum mops with relatively advanced real-time hazard avoidance systems.
-With that said, you'll need to upgrade to the pricey Roborock S7 MaxV Ultra to get something that's bundled with a multifunction docking station.
-Meanwhile, the Roborock does deliver superior debris pickup performance on most surface types, and its mopping system does a better job of scrubbing away stains.
-The Roborock's hazard avoidance system is also better at avoiding obstacles.
+The Dreame L10s Ultra and the Roborock S7 MaxV are both hybrid vacuum mops with relatively advanced real-time hazard avoidance systems.
+That said, you'll need to upgrade to the pricey Roborock S7 MaxV Ultra to get something that's bundled with a multifunction docking station.
+Meanwhile, the Roborock does deliver superior debris-pickup performance on most surface types, and its mopping system does a better job of scrubbing away stains.

 Test Results